Roasted Sweet Potato Quinoa Salad Flavorful and Healthy

 Serving Suggestions

 For serving, use deep bowls or a large platter.
 This makes it look inviting.
 Drizzle with lime juice right before serving.
 It adds freshness and zing.
 Sprinkle extra cilantro on top for color.
 If you want, serve it with a side of grilled chicken or fish.
 This makes it a complete meal.
 Enjoy it warm or chill it in the fridge for later.
-Check out the Full Recipe for all the steps!

 Variations